DRIFTKINGEVO/pe-adminmenu/README.md

 ## Description

 An admin menu created with esx_menu_default that allows gives you admin commands, server commands, and player commands.
+It also has basic server stuff for RP purposes like deleting weapons from peds, cars, etc.

+Commands
+/admin To see your rank

 ## Getting Started